$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Introduction

-\begin{theorem} Let $(G,\mathcal{H})$ be a group pair admitting a finite relative presentation, with $G$ finitely generated.
-Then the following conditions are equivalent: \begin{enumerate}[label=(\roman*)] \item the pair $(G,\mathcal{H})$ is relatively hyperbolic; \item $H_\Linfs^2(G,\mathcal{H};V) = 0$ for every normed vector space $V$; \item $H_\Linfs^2(G,\mathcal{H};\R)$ vanishes strongly. \end{enumerate} Moreover, if $(G,\mathcal{H})$ is relatively hyperbolic, then $H_\Linfs^k(G,\mathcal{H};V) = 0$ for every normed vector space $V$ and every $k \ge 2$, and $H_\Linfs^k(G,\mathcal{H};\R)$ vanishes strongly for every $k \ge 2$. \end{theorem} The notion of \emph{strong vanishing} (which will be recalled in \Cref{sec:relative_hyperbolicity}) was already considered in the non-relative setting by Gersten \cite{Gersten1996b}, who proved that $H_\Linfs^2(G;\R)$ vanishes strongly if and only if $G$ is hyperbolic.
+The notion of strong vanishing (which is recalled in \Cref{sec:relative_hyperbolicity}) was already considered in the non-relative setting by Gersten \cite{Gersten1996b}, who proved that $H_\Linfs^2(G;\R)$ vanishes strongly if and only if $G$ is hyperbolic.
 Gautero and Heusener considered strong vanishing in the relative setting and proved that if $(G,\mathcal{H})$ is relatively hyperbolic then $H_\Linfs^2(G,\mathcal{H};\R)$ vanishes strongly, but proved the converse implication only in some special cases.

-Another cohomology theory that characterizes amenable and hyperbolic groups is \emph{bounded cohomology}.
-In the context of bounded cohomology, the results corresponding to \Cref{thm:intro_linf_characterizes_amenable} and \Cref{thm:intro_linf_characterizes_hyperbolic} are the following:

-\begin{theorem}[\cite{Johnson1972}] A group $G$ is amenable if and only if $H_b^1(G;V) = 0$ for every dual normed $\R[G]$-module $V$.
-Moreover, if $G$ is amenable, then $H_b^k(G;V) = 0$ for every $k \ge 1$ and every $V$ as above. \end{theorem}

-\begin{theorem}[\cite{Mineyev2002}] A finitely presented group $G$ is hyperbolic if and only if the comparison map $c^2:H_b^2(G;V) \to H^2(G;V)$ from bounded to ordinary cohomology is surjective for every normed $\R[G]$-module $V$.
-Moreover, if $G$ is hyperbolic, then $c^k:H_b^k(G;V) \to H^k(G;V)$ is surjective for every $k \ge 2$ and every $V$ as above. \end{theorem}

-There is also a generalization of \Cref{thm:bounded_characterizes_hyperbolic} to the relative setting \cite{MY,Fra2018}.
-These statements hint at some sort of duality between bounded cohomology and $\Linf$-cohomology.
-A connection between the two cohomology theories is established by the following proposition, first proved by Gersten for groups of type $F_k$ and trivial real coefficients, and then by Wienhard and Blank in general.
+Another cohomology theory that characterizes amenable and hyperbolic groups is bounded cohomology.
+We recall its definition in \Cref{sec:comparison}.
+A connection between bounded and \Lcoh{} is established by the following proposition, first proved by Gersten for groups of type $F_k$ and trivial real coefficients, and then by Wienhard and Blank in general.

 \begin{proposition}[\cite{Gersten1992, Wienhard2012, Blank2015}] Let $G$ be a group, $V$ a normed $\R[G]$-module and $k$ a positive integer.
 Then the composition of the comparison maps

 is the zero map. \end{proposition}